Old Main

 Why pursue a Master of Science in Nursing from North Central College?

-The Nurse Executive Leader track is part of North Central College’s Master of Science in Nursing (MSN) program and is designed to help nurses advance their careers.
+The Nurse Executive Leader track is part of North Central’s Master of Science in Nursing (MSN) program and offers a personalized approach to the online student experience.
 The core principles of the program equip students with the skills and foundation necessary for lifelong learning, personal responsibility, and sustained achievement in the nursing profession.
 The Nurse Executive Leader track specifically prepares nurses to manage patient services and healthcare systems, and make ethical and professional decisions that align with the healthcare organization.

-North Central College offers several tuition benefits and grants, including:
+North Central College offers several scholarships and awards, including:

 • Offer can be extended to family of alumni